Updated January 20, 2019

 This 4” or 5” high curb is not a problem ‘initially’, it’s the ‘eventually’ which can get you into trouble.
 Initially you and your family members are healthy and stepping over a shower curb is a breeze.
 Eventually your mobility may not be as good.
 If you can’t lift their legs up over the shower curb, you’ll be pulling out your old base for a new one.

 How to prevent shower pan blunder #1 – Spend time researching zero threshold, barrier free, and low profile shower pans.
 If you’re not familiar with these options, they are designed to be level with the bathroom floor or have a small curb (about 1 ½” high).
 They are not only safe but can also look cool and contemporary.
-You’ll be in the ‘double bonus’ as they say in basketball – safe and stylish.
+The first picture below shows how a finished zero threshold shower base system with tile looks after it’s completed.
+It will put you in the ‘double-bonus’ as they say in basketball – safe and stylish.
+The second photo is a straightforward-to-install acrylic roll in shower pan.
+Your builder or remodeler may like this one best because its super-simple to install.

 You need to note, just because you’ve found a better long-term shower pan selection doesn’t mean your builder will ‘embrace’ your choice.
 You’ll need to explain to your remodeler or builder why you need this product and provide them with installation instructions.
 If they still refuse to get you the pan you want, you may to become the “Monty Hall” of shower pan purchasers and look to hire the builder or remodeler behind door #2.”